tc39/proposal-bigint/README.md

 ## How Does It Work?

 The following sections show `BigInt` in action.
-A number have been influenced by or taken outright from [Mathias Bynens's Big int v8 update, which includes more details than this page.](https://developers.google.com/web/updates/2018/05/bigint)
+A number have been influenced by or taken outright from [Mathias Bynens's BigInt v8 update, which includes more details than this page.](https://developers.google.com/web/updates/2018/05/bigint)

 ### Syntax